DBS Clearance - returning students

 Please note that the Criminal Records Bureau (CRB) is now known as the Disclosure and Barring Service (DBS).
 We will be using the new terminology from this point onwards: what was previously referred to as a CRB check is now a ‘DBS check’.

 Your DBS application is a two-stage process.

-To start the DBS application process you must either bring or post in certain pieces of identity documentation to the Course Information Point (CIP) at your campus.
-If posting your documents, please send by Royal Mail Signed For service to your Course Information Point and they will be returned to you the same way.
+To start the DBS application process you must either bring or post in certain pieces of identity documentation to Programme Administration (PAd) at your campus.
+If posting your documents, please send by Royal Mail Signed For service to your Programme Administration Office (PAd) and they will be returned to you the same way.

 Full details of acceptable identity documents (for us to verify your identity) and further information are available in our DBS guidance.
 Please note that if a particular document is not on this list, it is not a DBS-approved document and we cannot accept it, so please look carefully at the table of documents in this link before you select your choices.
 We also need a minimum of three documents.

 We need a minimum of three documents, and photocopies of each document (three originals plus three photocopies).

 - If you are providing your driving licence we need a photocopy of both the front and back of the photo card.